 An hour later, I recovered enough to walk.
-In the meantime, Katherine called in for a clean-up, found bandages to put on our wounds, and fished a bottle of brandy out of the supply tent.
+In the meantime, Katherine called in for a clean-up, found bandages to put on our wounds, and fished a bottle of brandy from a supply tent.
 I had a few new scratches while Katherine earned herself a nasty wound on her side.
-The scratches burned when Katherine poured the brandy over them, which made me wonder how painful it was when she did the same to her gash.
+The scratches burned when Katherine poured the brandy over them.

 We walked out of the valley and sat on a rock.
 The fresh mountain air, free of the sulfurous stench, soothed my senses.
 My eyes still stung and insides felt hollow, but at least it was over.

 Katherine helped herself to a generous dose of the brandy and offered me a kind smile.
 “You did well today.”

 No, I did not.
 I couldn’t help Derek or stop Evelyn.
 I shot some drones, yes, but did not do much else.
 But I had no desire for arguing.
 “Thanks.”